huggingface/blog/opinion-classification-with-kili-and-huggingface-autotrain.md

 ## Labeling

-When it comes to labeling, the platform has a built-in labeling interface which is pretty easy to use.
+Now that we have the source data uploaded, the platform has a built-in labeling interface which is pretty easy to use.
 Available keyboard shortcuts helped while I was annotating the data.
 I used the interface without breaking a sweat, there are automatically defined shortcuts and it simplifies the labeling.
 We can see the shortcuts by clicking the keyboard icon at the right-upper part of the interface, they are also shown by underlined characters in the labeling interface at the right.

 ![](assets/59_opinion-classification-with-kili-and-huggingface-autotrain/4.png)